-Please give details of data and research which you will use when Learning Disabilities Day Services Cabinet report November 2012 -- -- --
+Please give details of data and research which you will use when Learning Disabilities Day Services Cabinet report November 2012 carrying out this assessment: Service specifications for each component of the service.

-• -

-carrying out this assessment: Service specifications for each component of the service.
 Suitability survey of each building.

-Consultation plan and an easy read version

-Please give details of any consultation findings you will use when carrying out this assessment: Record of attendance at each consultation meeting Frequently asked questions Consultation submissions Records from meetings with the carers consultation group and Worcestershire expert members

-De you consider these courses to Yes

-Do you consider these sources to be sufficient? res

-If this data is insufficient, please

-give details of further

-•

-research/consultation you will

-carry out:

-Please summarise relevant findings from your The main themes from the service user feedback are:

-research/consultation: Concerns around access at Evesham Library for

-service users who use a wheelchair

-The range of accessible activities - will there be

-choice

-Continuing being able to have lunchtime meals with our friendship group

-The main themes from the family carer feedback are:

-Worries around possible future closure of libraries in the county and service users having to relocate again Lack of parking facilities at Evesham Library Inadequate toilet facilities for service users Concerns over extra travel times

-Limited designated space at library

-Concerns over service users adapting to

-change

-After the findings from the consultation have been analysed Worcestershire County Council is of the view that Evesham Day Centre will no longer be required.
-However, there will be a Connect service available in Evesham Library for the more able service users.
+Consultation plan and an easy read version Please give details of any Record of attendance at each consultation meeting consultation findings you will use Frequently asked questions when carrying out this Consultation submissions assessment: Records from meetings with the carers consultation group and Worcestershire expert members Do you consider these sources to Yes be sufficient?
+If this data is insufficient, please give details of further research/consultation you will carry out: Please summarise relevant The main themes from the service user feedback are: findings from your research/consultation: Concerns around access at Evesham Library for service users who use a wheelchair The range of accessible activities - will there be choice Continuing being able to have lunchtime meals with our friendship group With our mondonip group The main themes from the family carer feedback are: Worries around possible future closure of libraries in the county and service users having to relocate again Lack of parking facilities at Evesham Library Inadequate toilet facilities for service users Concerns over extra travel times Limited designated space at library Concerns over service users adapting to change After the findings from the consultation have been analysed Worcestershire County Council is of the view that Evesham Day Centre will no longer be required.
+However, there will be a Connect service available in · · · · · · · · · · · · · · · · · · · Evesham Library for the more able service users.
 For those needing more specialised support, they will be able to access either of the 2 resource centres, Cherry Orchard, Worcester or Three Springs, Pershore.

-The new day services will provide opportunities for advancing equality by promoting integration of people with learning disabilities into the community whilst maintaining an appropriate level of support for those
+The new day services will provide opportunities for advancing equality by promoting integration of people with learning disabilities into the community whilst maintaining an appropriate level of support for those with more complex needs.